coderefinery/reproducible-research/content/guide.md

 and that there actually exist tools that help make such workflows reproducible.
-The episode "Recording computational steps" introduces the concept of scientific workflows, discusses various ways of managing workflows with varying degrees of reproducibility, and shows how tools like make and snakemake can be used to both simplify workflows and make them more reproducible.
+The episode "Recording computational steps" introduces the concept of scientific workflows, discusses various ways of managing workflows with varying degrees of reproducibility, and shows how tools like Snakemake can be used to both simplify workflows and make them more reproducible.